mtorpey/wooden-ships/4-optional.md

 C.  This option should be used with the "timed moves" option.
 D.  Players may also wish to forbid any communications between players
-    commanding different squadrons of different nationalities, to simulate their difficulties in reading each other\'s flag signaling system.
+    commanding different squadrons of different nationalities, to simulate their difficulties in reading each other's flag signaling system.

 [IV.
 Command Lag]{#hd05 .header}